eclipse-vertx/vert.x/new/js_web_tutorial.md

 ## Step 10.
 Securing the Connection

-So far in this tutorial, all client-server traffic has been over an unsecured HTTP or WebSockets connection.
+So far in this tutorial, all client-server traffic has been over an unsecured socket.
 That's not a very good idea since we've been sending login credentials and orders.

 Configuring vert.x to use secure sockets is very easy.
 (For detailed information on configuring HTTPS, please see the manual).